mvs-org/docs-mvs-org/source/docs/assets-operations.md

 First, you need an account and a did.
 You can use `"mvs-cli getnewaccount accountname password"` and `"mvs-cli issuedid accountname password address did"` to generate a new account and a new did. **Please save the main private key (mnemonic-key) safely**。

 **For convenience, I'll uniformly use `test1` as account name, `passwd1` as password, `testdid` as did, and use `testing addresses` in the following examples.
-When you refer to the following examples, please change to your account name and password, did, and pay attention to the correct addresses.**
+When you refer to the following examples, please change to your account name, password and did, and pay attention to the correct addresses.**

 With an account, if you want to `issue` or `send` an asset, you have to make sure that there is enough ETP in the account to pay fees.
-You can use `"mvs-cli getbalance test1 passwd1"` to get the details of total balance of the account.
-You can also use `"mvs-cli listbalances test1 passwd1"` to check the balance at each address in the account.
+You can use `"mvs-cli getbalance test1 passwd1"` to get the total balance of the account.
+You can also use `"mvs-cli listbalances test1 passwd1"` to list the balance of each address in the account.

-You can use `help` to get help information of each command.
-For eaxmple, use `"mvs-cli help createasset"` or `"mvs-cli createasset -h"` to get help information of `createasset` command.
+You can use `help` to get the help information of each command.
+For eaxmple, use `"mvs-cli help createasset"` or `"mvs-cli createasset -h"` to get the help information of `createasset` command.

 ## Create Asset
 `createasset` --